 Employee representation is essential in every work environment in the Netherlands.
-The Dutch Works Council Act defines the rules relating to staff representation.
-The Works Council in The Netherlands differs from the European Works Council.
+The Dutch Works Councils Act defines the rules relating to staff representation.
+The Works Council in the Netherlands differs from the European Works Council.

 European Works Council

 The European Works Council (EWC) was established as a result of the economic and political integration of the European Union in multinational company affairs.
 As companies become transnational, local councils lacked a direct connection to the level on which the real decisions are taken.
 It was developed in the 1980s through informal contacts between workers’ representatives from different European countries.
 The bodies soon proved to be able to cater for the information and the consultation needs of the employees and the company management.

 Today, EWCs are regulated by two European Works Council Directives.
 The first was adopted in 1994 and was then revised in 2009.
 The directives ensure employees of community-scale undertakings are informed and consulted when decisions affecting them are made in a member state other than that which they are employed.
 The adoption of the revised directive came after a lengthy discussion on the need to give councils additional rights.
 In the end, the EWC recast directive of 2009 included essential changes regarding the definitions of consultation, information and transnational issues including the right to train employee representatives.

 The EWC represents employees working in European Economic Area countries and is mandatory in a company with 1000 employees or more within the EU member states and at least 150 employees in at least 2 member states.
 The EWC European has the Right to Information and to Consultation.